This may get long, but here goes.

 We rushed back to the hospital so I could sign the consent form and then wait.
 It took about 2 hours to get him on the ECMO and almost immediately he was doing 10 times better.
 Again they were worried about brain damage and all, but the main focus was on figuring out what was going on.

 On Sunday he was good.
 Stable, O2 great, pressures in lungs were a little lower.
 Everyone was sure he was slowly headed in the right direction.
 They were going to give his body a chance to rest and then assess the possibility of brain damage in a few days.

 That all changed by Monday morning.
 When we got there I was met at the door to his room by the nurse practitioner telling me that the pressures in his lungs were even higher (104/54) and they couldn't figure out what was going on.

-About 2 hours later we sat down with the surgeon, the NP, and the social worker to go over what was happening.
+About 2 hours later we sat down with the surgeon, another cardiologist, the NP, and the social worker to go over what was happening.
 I knew then that we were losing him.

 The surgeon told us in his almost 40 years of doing this, he's never seen anything like what was going on with Patrick.
 He told us that they had 1 last ditch effort to try, but he wasn't optimistic it would work.

 So I called and had friends bring the kids up to the hospital so we could prepare them for what was going on and what could happen.
+I had to look my kids in the eyes and tell them that their dad was dying.
 The kids handled it a lot better than I did.